Dynamic scaling and quenching for heavy quark in the linear expanding medium: Caucal-Iancu-Soyez scaling.

-The scaling discussed above is violated for rather small $\omega$, even smaller than $\omega_{\rm br}$, as it was checked explicitly in \cite{T4,T1,T2}.
+The scaling discussed above is, strictly speaking valid only in $\omega\rightarrow 0$ limit.
+It is violated for rather small $\omega$, although the agreement is rather good up to $\omega \sim \omega_{\rm br}$, as it was checked explicitly in \cite{T4,T1,T2}.
+Here \beq\omega_{\rm br}={\alpha_s^2c_Vc_F}{\pi^2}\omega_c \eeq and for massless partons this is physically the boundary of the region where the multiple radiation must be taken into account.
 The importance of this type of scaling is due to its connection to the jet energy loss.
-Indeed, as it was realized in \cite{turb}, the energy loss of the jet is dominated by soft gluons, that are radiated at angles beyond the jet radius R. We can estimate the dependence of the jet energy loss on the dead cone value $\theta_0$ in a simple qualitative model.
+Indeed, it was realised in \cite{turb}, that the energy loss of the jet is dominated by soft gluons, that are radiated at large angles beyond the jet radius R..
+We can estimate the dependence of the jet energy loss on the dead cone value $\theta_0$ in a simple qualitative model.

 Recall \cite{turb} that the energy loss due to media-induced radiation (MIE) of a jet of radius R is given by a sum \beq \Delta E =E_{\rm turb}+E_{\rm spec}. \eeq Here the first term corresponds to the multiple radiation of soft gluons at large angles ( the turbulence cascade), larger than R:

 where the second equality holds for $E>>\omega_{\rm br}$, and $v$ is a numerical constant known from \cite{turb,Fister} that can be obtained by the numerical solution of the gluonic cascade equations.
-The results of \cite{turb,Fister} mean that the turbulent part of the jet energy loss with jets with $R<\theta_c/\alpha_s^2$, where $\theta_c$ is the coherence angle, will in a good approximation obey scaling laws \cite{turb,T4}.
+The results of \cite{turb,Fister} mean that the turbulent part of the jet energy loss for jets with $R<\theta_c/\alpha_s^2$, where $\theta_c$ is the coherence angle, will in a good approximation obey scaling laws \cite{turb,T4}.
 The energy loss of these jets can be calculated using eq. \ref{turbo}.
+The second term in Eq. \ref{4.1} the $E_{\rm spec}$is the single gluon spectrum that contributes to the jet energy loss.
+This term corresponds to the energy loss at frequencies $\omega \ge \omega_{\rm br}$, where no resummations of soft gluons is needed in the leading approximation.
+The corresponding frequencies are given by $\omega\le \bar \omega=(\hat q(L)/(16\alpha_s^2R^4))^{1/3}$ (see the detailed discussion in \cite{T4}).
+The corresponding single gluon contribution is \cite{turb} .
+Typically $\omega_{br}<\bar \omega<\omega_{DC}$.
+Since the scale $\bar \omega$ is typically far beyond $\omega_{\rm br} $ ,i.e. outside the scaling region, we must use explicit single gluon spectrum given by Eq.
+14.